Bullet Trains: Parallelizing Training of Temporally Precise Spiking Neural Networks: Discussion

 \section{Discussion}

 This work opens up several avenues for future research.
 One potential direction is to explore the application of our method to more complex SNN architectures, such as convolutional or recurrent networks.
 Recurrence in particular poses interesting challenges for parallel processing on modern hardware, such as GPUs, because the input queues to each neuron are dynamic.
-While data structures such as heaps/priority queues are sensible choices to consider, they are very indexing and memory access intensive, which may make them ill-suited for GPU architectures \citep{engelken2023a,landsmeer2025}.
-Additionally, now that we have demonstrated the effectiveness of using numerical spike-time solvers in SNN training, we can explore a wider range of neuron models, which may lead to improved performance on event-based tasks.
+While data structures such as heaps/priority queues are sensible choices to consider, they are very indexing- and memory-access-intensive, which may make them ill-suited for GPU architectures \citep{engelken2023a,landsmeer2025}.
+Additionally, now that we have demonstrated the effectiveness of using numerical spike time solvers in SNN training, we can explore a wider range of neuron models, which may lead to improved performance on event-based tasks.
 Finally, evaluating the impact of training with precise spike times on downstream deployment to temporally precise neuromorphic hardware is an exciting direction and is left for future work.

-This paper presents a novel combination of methods that unlocks flexible and efficient training of temporally precise spiking neural networks on modern parallel hardware, specifically via parallel associative scans---while maintaining hard-reset dynamics---and differentiable spike-time solvers.
+This paper presents a novel combination of methods that unlocks flexible and efficient training of temporally precise spiking neural networks on modern parallel hardware, specifically via parallel associative scans---while maintaining hard-reset dynamics---and differentiable spike time solvers.
 We demonstrate significant speedups in training time over sequential event-based SNN approaches.
-We also demonstrate that our numerical spike-time solver is capable of machine precision spike times, which enables investigations into how the brain might leverage spike timing and ordering for computation, compatibility with high resolution sensors and neuromorphic hardware, and computing on an event-by-event basis, where memory and compute scale with the number of spikes processed rather than the number of discrete time steps simulated.
-Furthermore, we enable continuous spike times while removing the restriction that the neuron model must have an analytical spike-time solution.
-Our method achieves strong classification accuracy on event-based datasets compared to prior works that use discrete-time approximations, indicating the viability of using numerical spike-time solvers in SNN training.
+We also demonstrate that our numerical spike time solver is capable of machine-precision spike times, which enables investigations into how the brain might leverage spike timing and ordering for computation, compatibility with high resolution sensors and neuromorphic hardware, and computing on an event-by-event basis, where memory and compute scale with the number of spikes processed rather than the number of discrete time steps simulated.
+Furthermore, we enable continuous spike times while removing the restriction that the neuron model must have an analytical spike time solution.
+Our method achieves strong classification accuracy on event-based datasets compared to prior works that use discrete-time approximations, indicating the viability of using numerical spike time solvers in SNN training.